American Indians of Virginia

 events in Disney’s Pocahontas as real-life events.
 While teaching this unit,

-use this as a time to change students’ misconceptions of Pocahontas by sharing
+use this time to address students’ misconceptions about Pocahontas by sharing

 real accounts and stories from her life.
 You can also have students complete a